ThijnK/JUGE/docs/MAZE.md

 ## Benchmarking other tools

 This repository is designed to benchmark any Java unit test generation tool, not just MAZE.
-Some other tools are already included in the `tools` folder, including EvoSuite and Randoop, which were both used to compare against MAZE.
+As already mentioned, you can run benchmarks for other tools by changing the volume path in the `docker run` command to the tool folder you want to benchmark.
-To run benchmarks for other tools, you can follow the same steps as above, but specifying the right tool folder when you run the docker container.
+In the benchmarks used for MAZE, EvoSuite, Randoop, and Kex were also benchmarked.
-For convenience, a `run_benchmarks.sh` script is provided in the `tools` folder for both EvoSuite and Randoop, which runs the tool for all four time budgets used in the MAZE evaluation (5s, 10s, 30s, 60s).
+For convenience, a `run_benchmarks.sh` script is provided in the `tools` folder for both EvoSuite, Randoop, and Kex, which runs the tool (generates tests) and compute the metrics in one go.

 ## Changes to JUGE framework